 After you submit your claim, you'll receive a decision in writing that will tell you if you have been awarded Carer's Allowance and from what date.

-If you get turned down, read our information on challenging a benefits decision.
+If your claim is turned down, read our information on challenging a benefits decision.

-If your circumstances change, e.g. if you take a break from caring, stop being a carer altogether or the person you care for goes into hospital, make sure you let the Carer’s Allowance Unit know.
+If your circumstances change, for example you take a break from caring, stop being a carer altogether or the person you care for goes into hospital, make sure you let the Carer’s Allowance Unit know.

 If you don't inform them of a change in circumstances and you're overpaid as a result, you may have to pay the money back.
 DWP might also impose a civil penalty if you fail to notify them of a change of circumstances.